Arleen Schloss: Life and work

-In subsequent years she performed her media opera "A.E.BLA BLA BLA" at Ars Electronica in Austria and was a featured guest on Willoughby Sharp's Downtown '86, which showcased 1980s performers, artists and musicians.
+In subsequent years she performed her media opera A.E.BLA BLA BLA at Ars Electronica in Austria and was a featured guest on Willoughby Sharp's Downtown '86 show, which showcased 1980s performers, artists and musicians in the year 1986.

-Additionally, during the 1980s, she began to get noticed for her sound poetry work, mostly for the audio piece "How She Sees It By Her."
-Schloss' sound work is included in two publications and anthologies, "Just Another Asshole," a short-lived no wave art/music/sound art magazine publication published by Glenn Branca and Barbara Ess and "Text-Sound Texts" Edited by Richard Kostelanetz.
+Additionally, during the 1980s, she began to get noticed for her sound poetry work, mostly for the audio art piece How She Sees It By Her.
+Schloss' sound work is included in two publications and anthologies, Just Another Asshole a short-lived no wave art/music/sound art magazine publication published by Glenn Branca and Barbara Ess and "Text-Sound Texts" Edited by Richard Kostelanetz.

 Schloss was awarded an 8mm camera from Canon to experiment with 8mm video.
-With the camera, she created the travelogue video Sun Daze Away, which showed at Central Park's Summerstage and at various venues in Europe and Asia.
-In 1990 Schloss directed and produced the video documentary "FromKepler2Cyberspace", with Hi8 equipment loans from Sony.
+With the camera, she created the travelogue video Sun Daze Away, which showed at Central Park's Summer stage and at various venues in Europe and Asia.
+In 1990 Schloss directed and produced the video documentary FromKepler2Cyberspace, with Hi8 equipment loans from Sony.
 This document featured the pioneers of virtual reality, including Dr. Marvin Minsky, John Perry Barlow, Timothy Leary, William Gibson and Jaron Lanier.
-During the same period, Schloss filmed a series of interviews with John Cage and included those interviews in a series entitled "Windows of Chance/Change."
+During the same period, Schloss filmed a series of interviews with John Cage and included those interviews in a series entitled Windows of Chance/Change.
 Nickelodeon, because of her video work and art in dealing with the alphabet and children, hired Schloss in 1989 to direct and produce 15 live video excerpts for the animated TV series Eureeka's Castle, which won a Cable ACE Award.